Ethics and Boundaries: Social Justice and Advocacy

 Feb.
 26, 2021 10am to 3:00pm

 Session will run from 10 AM - Noon and 1 - 3 PM.

 Social justice and client advocacy are at the heart of a social worker’s mission and cause.
 They are a voice for those who may experience oppression, age restrictions, health conditions, and more and are unable to represent themselves.
 Not only are social workers supporting clients on a case-by-case basis, but they are working to create real change for the benefit of society moving forward.

 One of the important elements is empowering clients to become an advocate for themselves through hardships.
 By empowering their clients through guidance and direction, social workers are creating a positive outcome for both their clients and their communities.
-In this program, you will learn how to shift from an aspirational standard of social justice to creating real change.
+In this online program, you will learn how to shift from an aspirational standard of social justice to creating real change.
 You will learn to make connections through case examples and group discussions by utilizing critical thinking.